 The family member in charge of the estate may or may not live close to the property, and could be willing to take a lower offer just so that the matter is out of their hands.
 It will depend on the situation.

 The right type of property alone is not enough, unless you are the only buyer who’s privy to it.
 The thing is, the less buyers eyeing it, the better.
+Those who are looking for mobile homes for sale may start their search online.

 Properties being advertised or listed on MLS have a good chance of receiving multiple offers, especially if the market condition is in good shape.
 The trick to landing a good deal is spotting it early.
 A property that hasn’t been actively marketed as yet presents the best chance of having your offer considered.